AhmetZamanis/KaggleStoreSales/ReportPart1.md

 print(
   "ADF test p-value: " +
   stationarity_test_adf(res_linear1)[1].astype(str)
-) # Null rejected = data is stationary around a constant
+) # Null rejected = data has no unit root
 ```

 </details>

     ADF test p-value: 2.492249770117031e-05

-The null hypothesis for the ADF test (this version) is the presence of a
+The null hypothesis for the ADF test is the presence of a unit root,
-unit root, while the alternative hypothesis is stationarity around a
+while the alternative hypothesis is lack of one.
+With a very small
-constant.
-With a very small p-value, the null is rejected and the
+p-value, the null is rejected and the alternative is accepted, so the
-alternative is accepted, so the test suggests our residuals are
+test suggests our residuals do not have a unit root, conflicting with
-stationary around a constant, conflicting with the KPSS test.
+the KPSS test.

+- This conflict is likely due to the unequal variance in the residuals,
+  especially for values between 2014-2015.

 ### Time decomposition